Package Leaflet: Information for the User

 For example:

 Some other medications may also affect or be affected by treatment with this medication.
-Therefore, you should consult with your doctor or pharmacist before using this medication with other medications.
+Therefore, you should consult your doctor or pharmacist before using this medication with other medications.

 Do not drink alcohol during treatment, due to the possibility of increased risk of liver damage.

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to become pregnant, consult your doctor or pharmacist before using this medication.

 This medication can be used during breastfeeding if used for short-term treatment at the recommended dose.